anverso-e-verso/anverso/_poems/of_heaven_considered_as_a_thomb-stevens.md

 			id: "stevens"
 		}]
 authorid: "stevens"
-excpt: "What word have you, interpreters, of men Who in the tomb of heaven walk by night,"
+excpt: "What word have you, interpreters, of men who in the tomb of heaven walk by night,"
 ---
 What word have you, interpreters, of men \
 Who in the tomb of heaven walk by night, \